Victortran415/creating_responsive_portfolio/README.md

 Using Bootstrap CSS Framework to create a mobile responsive portfolio.

-* Create the following files files: `index.html`, `portfolio.html` and `contact.html`.
+* Create the following files: `index.html`, `portfolio.html` and `contact.html`.

+* Also, create an CSS file to add some colors and better layouts so that the portfolio does not look boring.

-* Using Bootstrap, develop a portfolio site with the following items:
+* Used Bootstrap, develop a portfolio site with the following items:

    * A navbar